wbw520/BotCL/README.md

 ## Usage

 ##### Data Set
-Download CUB and set them into direction of your "dataset_dir".
+Download CUB or ImageNet and set them into direction of your "dataset_dir".
+You can also make your own dataset with the structure similar to ImageNet and name it as Custom.

 ##### Training for MNIST
 Using the following command